The Body Shop • Nutriganics - Softening Cleansing Gel • Cleansers

 Age: 36-43 Skin: Combination, Fair, Cool Hair: Brown, Wavy, Fine Eyes: Blue

 I like that this cleansing gel is 99% from natural origin and that 45% of the ingredients of that 99% are from certified organic farming.
-I like the unobtrusive pleasant scent that smells kind of naturally pleasantly medicinal instead of fake perfumey.
+I really like the unobtrusive pleasant scent that smells kind of naturally pleasantly medicinal instead of fake perfumey.
 I also liked that it did not leave my skin feeling greasy either, although a bit tight so a followup moisturizer was required.
 My biggest complaint however is that I require a lot of this product to remove my makeup and therefore went through my little standard sized 100ml tube very very quickly; it only lasted me one season.
 I don't normally go through any skin care product quickly so this was a surprise.
 Perhaps its also a testament to me liking it so much that I chose to use it so often over my numerous other choices.
-I don't think I would buy this again even if it was on promotion I don't remember how much I paid for it but I do remember it was not cheap at regular price.
+I don't remember how much I paid for it but I do remember it was not cheap for the amount provided at regular price.

-I have a request that the Body Shop change the packaging to a bigger and pump style bottle; I like the green colour accents - also less importantly, maybe they could change the look of the bottle too to something nicer but only if not sacrificing the quality of the actual gel.
+I have a request that the Body Shop change the packaging to a bigger and pump style bottle; I like the green colour accents - also less importantly, maybe they could change the look of the container to a clear bottle - to something nicer but only if not sacrificing the quality of the actual gel.

-I like Nutriganics softening cleansing gel much better than sister company Lancome's cleansing oil, just want a bigger pump style bottle for a more reasonable price without sacrificing the formulation.
-Otherwise, I'm sticking with my Bioderma and Vichy Purete Thermale Micellar 3 in 1 sensitive skin cleansing solution.
-They're the best things I've found!
+I like Nutriganics softening cleansing gel much, much better than sister company Lancome's cleansing oil, just want a bigger pump style bottle for a more reasonable price without sacrificing the formulation.
+Otherwise, for now I'm sticking with my Bioderma and Vichy Purete Thermale Micellar 3 in 1 sensitive skin cleansing solution.

 Age: 30-35 Skin: Sensitive, Fair Hair: Red Eyes: Green